• University Institutes

 34-914887085-XNUMX

-Laboratory Technical Manager.
-Full Professor at the University of Chemistry-Physics.
-She graduated in Chemical Sciences from the Complutense University of Madrid (2000) and has a PhD in Chemical and Environmental Technology from the Rey Juan Carlos University (2006).
-She has spent stays in the Department of Chemistry at Michigan State University.
-Her research focuses on the development of materials for effluent decontamination through adsorption, molecular capture and photocatalysis processes.
+Technical Manager of the Laboratory.
+Professor of Physical Chemistry.
+She holds a Bachelor's degree in Chemistry from the Complutense University of Madrid (2000) and a PhD in Chemical and Environmental Technology from the Rey Juan Carlos University (2006).
+She has completed research stays at the Department of Chemistry at Michigan State University (2007) and at the Department of Chemistry at the University of Turin (2022-2025).
+Her research focuses on the development of materials for wastewater decontamination through adsorption, molecular capture, and photocatalysis processes.

 Victoria Morales Perez